Adversarial Examples Detection with Bayesian Neural Network

-\paragraph{Adversarial detection} Another popular line of research focuses on screening out adversarial examples.
-A straightforward way towards adversarial example detection is to build a simple binary classifier separating the adversarial apart from the clean data based on the characteristics of adversarial examples~\cite{gong2017adversarial,feinman2017detecting,lee2018simple}.
-In~\cite{feinman2017detecting}, the author proposed to perform density estimation on the training data in the feature space of the last hidden layer to help detect adversarial examples (KD).
-The authors of~\cite{ma2018characterizing} observed Local Intrinsic Dimension (LID) of hidden-layer outputs differ between the original and adversarial examples, and leveraged this characteristics to detect adversarial examples.
-In~\cite{lee2018simple}, the authors generated the class conditional Gaussian distributions with respect to lower-level and upper-level features of the deep neural network under Gaussian discriminant analysis, which result in a confidence score based on the Mahalanobis distance (MAHA), followed by a logistic regression model on the confidence scores to detect adversarial examples.
+\paragraph{Adversarial detection} Another popular line of research focuses on screening out adversarial examples~\cite{metzen2017on,metzen2017detecting,agarwal2021damad,nesti2021detect,ding2022consensus}.
+A straightforward way towards adversarial example detection is to build a simple binary classifier separating the adversarial apart from the clean data based on the characteristics of adversarial examples~\cite{metzen2017on,gong2017adversarial,feinman2017detecting,lee2018simple,sperl2020dla,gao2023detecting,chen2022adversarial}.
+In~\cite{ding2022consensus}, a detection method is implemented based on the consensus of the classifications of the augmented examples, which are generated based on an individually implemented intensity exchange on the red, green, and blue components of the input image.
+In~\cite{feinman2017detecting}, the author proposed to perform kernel density estimation on the training data in the feature space of the last hidden layer to help detect adversarial examples (KD).
+The authors of~\cite{ma2018characterizing} observed that the Local Intrinsic Dimensions (LID) of hidden-layer outputs differ between the original inputs and adversarial examples, and leveraged these findings to detect adversarial examples.
+In~\cite{lee2018simple}, an adversarial detection method based on Mahalanobis distance (MAHA) is proposed.
+Class conditional Gaussian distributions are first fitted based on the hidden layer output features of the deep neural network, then confidence scores are calculated to compute Mahalanobis distance.
 In~\cite{yang2020ml}, the author studied the feature attributions of adversarial examples and proposed a detection method (ML-LOO) based on feature attribution scores.
 The author of~\cite{roth2019odds} showed that adversarial examples exist in cone-like regions in very specific directions from their corresponding natural inputs and proposed a new test statistic to detect adversarial examples with the findings (ODD).
-Recently, a joint statistical testing pooling information from multiple layers is proposed in~\cite{raghuram2020detecting} to detect adversarial examples (ReBeL).
-Through vast experiments, we show that our method achieves comparable or superior performance than these detection methods across various attacks.
+Recently, a joint statistical test pooling information from multiple layers is proposed in~\cite{raghuram2020detecting} to detect adversarial examples (JTLA).
+We show that \textsc{BATer} performs comparable or superior to these detection methods across multiple benchmark datasets.